Horsey shoots 1st-round 61, upstages strong field in Saudi

 Horsey upstaged what will likely be the strongest field in a European Tour event all year, shooting a course record-tying 9-under 61 in a round featuring seven birdies in an eight-hole stretch on the back nine.

-The Englishman got to the par-5 18th hole needing eagle for only the second ever 59 in the tour’s history but couldn’t reach the green in two, and wound up with a par to tie Dustin Johnson’s leading score from 2019.
+The Englishman got to the par-5 18th hole needing an eagle for only the second ever 59 in the tour’s history but couldn’t reach the green in two, and wound up with a par to tie Dustin Johnson’s leading score from 2019.

 “It’s a shock, actually,” Horsey said.
 “I’ve been playing rubbish the last couple weeks.